Psivant/stormmsite/docs/tutorials/tutorial_i.md

 still takes one second, accounting for 90% of the wall time.
 It can also be useful for users to see the wall time of various parts of their calculations, to optimize their own workflows or provide feedback to the developers.
-For generating timings "in the wild", one cannot reply on a profiler, and therefore STORMM provides a dedicated class, the `StopWatch`, for timing different segments of a program.
+For generating timings "in the wild", one cannot reply on a profiler, and therefore STORMM provides a dedicated class, the [`StopWatch`](classstormm_1_1testing_1_1StopWatch.html), for timing different segments of a program.
 Include:
 ```
 #include "/stormm/home/src/UnitTesting/stopwatch.h"
 ```

+## Allocating Fundamental Variables
-These capabilities, to find a GPU and to initialize a timings apparatus, can be laid out in the opening lines of the program.
+The critical capabilities, to find a GPU and to initialize a timings apparatus, can be laid out in the opening lines of the program.
 Once the GPU is found, it is also helpful to do something such as allocate an array on the device, to trigger NVIDIA firmware and prepare the card for use by the program.
 ```
   StopWatch the_clock("STORMM Tutorial I");